Lime Plaster & Lime Paint

 - Make corbel cob for sculpted elements

-We will build a natural earthen floor, sometimes called adobe, during this workshop.
+As a special treat, we will build a natural earthen floor, sometimes called adobe, on the last day of the workshop.
 We will learn by doing as we prepare materials, choose appropriate insulation, prep the sub floor, set up the frame, and see the final step to building with earth.